collocations.org

 The new speed limit does not solve the problem, but it is a step in the right direction.

-a step on the road/way to sth
+a step on the road to sth, a step on the way to sth

 4. on stairs, a ladder, etc.